Anne Daguerre – Middlesex University

 John Dumbrell is Professor of Government in the School of Government and International Affairs at Durham University.
 His published work on transatlantic relations includes the twin studies, ‘A Special Relationship: Anglo-American Relations during the Cold War and After’ (2001), which won the University of Cambridge Donner book prize for 2002, and ‘A Special Relationship: Anglo-American Relations from the Cold War to Iraq’ (2006).
 His most recent books are ‘Rethinking the Vietnam War’ (Palgrave Macmillan, 2012) and (as Editor), ‘Issues in American Politics: Polarized Politics in the Age of Obama’ (Routledge, 2013).

-Constance Duncombe – University of Queensland
+Constance Duncombe – Monash University

 Patrick Dunleavy – LSE Government